What Web Marketing Analytics Are Most Important?

 Here are a few metrics that will help you do just that:

-What are people doing when and after they arrive on your site?
+What are people doing when and after they arrive at your site?
 Are they just dropping by and leaving without interacting with the page or visiting any other pages?

 This is called bouncing, and your bounce rate is the percentage of sessions in which users leave your site without interacting with your page or clicking through to another page on your site.